Skip to content

 BlazeServe

-A Python HTTP file server that takes the boring parts seriously: byte ranges, cache headers, uploads, throttling, TLS, auth, and operational endpoints.
+A Python HTTP file server with byte ranges, cache headers, uploads, throttling, TLS, auth, and operational endpoints.

 PythonHTTPCLI